-Important Pre-Installation Note: The wiring access port for a.c. input is located on the bottom of the charger.
-If the factory-installed a.c. cord must be changed for any reason, this should be done before mounting, as access will be difficult afterwards.
+Important Pre-Installation Note: The wiring access port for A.C. input is located on the bottom of the charger.
+If the factory-installed A.C. cord must be changed for any reason, this should be done before mounting, as access will be difficult afterwards.
+Also, the drip shield will need to be removed prior to setting the gel/lead acid selector or installing the optional temperature compensation probe.
+The drip shield is removable with the charger mounted, but if there is limited overhead clearance, the installer may wish to accomplish these tasks also, prior to mounting the charger.
+For information on these installation procedures, refer to sections III-F and IV-E.

-The charger may be mounted on either a metal or non-metal surface\.
-You will require four screws (wood or machine screws, depending on mounting surface) with washers, sized for 1/4" holes, to mount the charger, plus two temporary holding screws.
+The charger may be mounted on either a metal or non-metal surface^{}.
+You will require four screws (wood or machine screws, depending on mounting surface) with washers, sized for 1/4'' holes, to mount the charger, plus two temporary holding screws.
 Note that, in addition to the four permanent mounting holes in the flanges, there is a hole in each mounting flange which is "keyhole" shaped.
 This is provided to ease vertical installation.

-\Per ABYC A-20: A d.c. chassis grounding conductor shall be connected from the case of the battery charger to the engine negative terminal or its bus, and must not be more than one size under that required for the d.c. current-carrying conductors, and not less than 16 AWG.
+Per ABYC A-31: A D.C. chassis grounding conductor shall be connected from the case of the battery charger to the engine negative terminal or its bus, and must not be more than one size under that required for the D.C. current-carrying conductors, and not less than 16 AWG.